Adds license headers to your source files

 - Accept a file path containing your custom license doc block

-- Will not add license headers to files that have comments before the class declaration (class doc blocks are okay)
+- Will not add license headers to files that have comments before the class declaration (class doc blocks are okay) unless you explicitly tell it to

 ./bin/licenser run /path/to/source/files /path/to/license/fileto process source files